 Bloomingdale School of Music Presents

-New York, New York — Bloomingdale School of Music (BSM) is pleased to present a concert entitled The Dancing Master: English Folk Music of the 17th Century on Friday, February 9th at 7:00 pm.
-Led by BSM faculty member Margalit Cantor on baroque cello, she will be joined by Marina Fragoulis on baroque violin and Adam Cockerham on lute.
-This free concert will be held in the David Greer Recital Hall, located at the school’s home site at 323 West 108th Street between Broadway and Riverside Drive.
-Seating is limited.
+New York, New York — Bloomingdale School of Music (BSM) is pleased to present BEETHOVEN VIOLIN SONATAS a concert demonstrating the contrasting sides of Beethoven’s musical genius.
+This free community concert on Friday, April 28, 2917 begins at 7 pm and will be held at the David Greer Recital Hall at the school’s home site located at 323 West 108th Street (off of Broadway) in Manhattan.
+Admission is FREE and seating is limited.

 ABOUT THE ARTISTS